thoughtworksarts/thoughtworksarts.github.io/app/_newsletters/2018-04-26-announcing-new-robotics-residents.markdown

 {% include image file='suppressed-images.png'
    caption='Heather Dewey-Hagborg and Chelsea Manning at the University of Michigan' %}

-While in her residency at ThoughtWorks, Heather partnered with ThoughtWorks designer Sholi Kanungo to create the graphic short story, [Suppressed Images](https://suppressedimages.net/), illustrating her collaboration with Chelsea Manning and imagining what future might unfold around artificial intelligence and DNA surveillance.
+While in her residency at Thoughtworks, Heather partnered with Thoughtworks designer Sholi Kanungo to create the graphic short story, [Suppressed Images](https://suppressedimages.net/), illustrating her collaboration with Chelsea Manning and imagining what future might unfold around artificial intelligence and DNA surveillance.

 ## Updates from Art-A-Hack™ Alumni